R3naldoCreates/JellyMute/README.md

 # JellyMute 🔇
 <img width="1385" height="864" alt="Screenshot 2026-09-03 170802" src="https://github.com/user-attachments/assets/9547a212-bc9e-4f4a-9d18-760e2ebc775e" />

-**Mute the parts you don't want to hear — in Jellyfin, on every screen.**
+**Mark the parts of a video you want muted — swear words, spoilers, anything — and Jellyfin mutes them automatically during playback.
+Mute the parts you don't want to hear — in Jellyfin, on every screen.**

 ## Download